hikettei/cl-waffe/Readme.md

   :forward ((x)
 	    (setf (self prev-shape) (!shape x))
-	    (with-facet (array ((value x) 'array :direction :input)) ; in defnode, It is not always necessary to use the cl-waffe API.
+	    (with-facet (array ((value x) 'array :direction :input)) ; In defnode, it is not always necessary to use the cl-waffe API.
 	      ; For this example, defining node with numcl's API.
 	      (sysconst (array-to-mat (numcl:transpose array))))) :backward ((dy)